 Why are American people of colour dying of Covid-19 at three times the rate of their fellow white citizens?
-RESIST COVID TAKE 6!, the new public-facing art initiative by photographer Carrie Mae Weems, explores and communicates this most difficult of questions on the streets of Syracuse, New York.
+RESIST COVID TAKE 6!, the public-facing art initiative by photographer Carrie Mae Weems, explores and communicates this most difficult of questions on the streets of Syracuse, New York.

-Weems has been Syracuse University's Artist in Residence since January, during which time she has created works aimed at spreading healthcare messaging and combating the spread of the virus.
+Weems has been Syracuse University's artist in residence since January, during which time she has created works aimed at spreading healthcare messaging and combating the spread of the virus.

 In a statement released by Weems on Syracuse University’s website and by the artist on her Instagram page, she said: "We have indisputable evidence that people of colour have been disproportionately impacted by Covif-19.
 The death toll in these communities is staggering.
 This fact affords the nation an unprecedented opportunity to address the impact of social and economic inequality in real time.”